Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 When her opponent generates a *hit* during a Space Battle or Invasion Combat, a player must assign it to one of her units involved in the SpaceBattle/InvasionCombat (she chooses which unit).
 Each unit may only be assigned at most one *hit*, and doing so destroys the unit.

 **End of a Space Battle**:
 If before a Combat Round would begin, either the attacker or the defender does not have ships in the System of the Space Battle, the Space Battle ends.
-If one player still has ships in the System at this point, he is declared the **winner** of the Space Battle.
+If one player still has ships in the System at this point, she is declared the **winner** of the Space Battle.

 ### 1) Pre-Combat
 During this phase, all pre-combat effects are resolved.